weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 The mean latency gives you an average value of all requests measured.
 This is a good indication to tell you how long a user will have to wait on average for their request to be completed.
-Based on this mean value you cannot make any promises to your users about wait times.
+Based on this mean value, you cannot make any promises to your users about wait times.
 90 out of 100 users might see a considerably better time, but the remaining 10 might see a considerably worse time.

-To give a more precise indication percentile-based latencies are used.
+To give a more precise indication, percentile-based latencies are used.
 A 99th-percentile latency - or "p99 latency" for short - indicates the slowest request that 99% of requests experience.
 In other words, 99% of your users will experience a time equal to or better than the stated value.
 This is a much better guarantee than a mean value.

-In production settings requirements - as stated in SLAs - are often a combination of throughput and a percentile latency.
-For example the statement "3000 QPS at p95 latency of 20ms" conveys the following meaning.
+In production settings, requirements - as stated in SLAs - are often a combination of throughput and a percentile latency.
+For example, the statement "3000 QPS at p95 latency of 20ms" conveys the following meaning.

 - 3000 requests need to be successfully completed per second